-One major school group of approximately 31 individuals visited the site from Salt Lake City, led by HWI staff, to learn about raptor migration ecology and data collecting for utilization in their statistics and other science coursework.
-The crew also continued to make good local acquaintenances by visiting with hunters, ranchers, herdsman, and other locals from nearby Kemmerer, WY.
+Commissary Ridge is a remote migration site located in rural Wyoming.
+In 2015, the site was officially visited by 5 individuals from Wyoming and Utah who learned about raptor migration from our crew.
+The crew also continued to make good local acquaintances by visiting with hunters, ranchers, herdsman, and other locals from nearby Kemmerer, WY.

-2014 FALL MIGRATION ACROSS HWI'S NETWORK
+2015 FALL MIGRATION ACROSS HWI'S NETWORK

-HawkWatch International and partners operated 9 fall count sites in 2014 (Fig. 1).
-During the 4,884.4 hours of standardized observation we counted 504,905 migrating birds of prey.
+HawkWatch International and partners operated 8 fall count sites in 2015(Fig. 1).
+During the 4,252 hours of standardized observation we counted 700,457 migrating birds of prey.
 The power and utility of HWI's network of fall count sites, and long-term monitoring in general, lies in that it allows identification of patterns in regional raptor populations, both over time at a single site and also network-wide.
 Declines in counts or passage rates for a species or group of species at the regional level can highlight the need for more focused research or management attention at local scales, while increases may indicate the success of management and conservation efforts.
-While each site in HWI's network varied in terms of individual species or group counts, notable network-wide patterns in 2014 included (Table 2):
+While each site in HWI's network varied in terms of individual species or group counts, notable network-wide patterns in 2015 included (Table 2):